Term Life

 Young Buyers With Long Financial Obligations

 A 25-year-old who takes a 30-year term is covered until 55.
-If that person has children in their late 20s, those children may still be financially dependent into their mid-20s — meaning a 55-year-old parent is uninsured precisely when a second wave of obligations (college costs, estate planning) can emerge.
-A 40-year term extends coverage to age 65, aligning better with a full working career.
+If that person has children in their late 20s, those children may still be financially dependent into their mid-20s, meaning a 55-year-old parent is uninsured precisely when a second wave of obligations (college costs, estate planning) can emerge.
+Extending coverage to age 65 aligns better with a full working career.

 Health-Risk Considerations